nerissacooney/ulises.us/_posts/2017-06-23-no-03-migrations.md

 “Migrations” considers how artists, thinkers, and whole communities engage narratives of movement and traversal, sanctuary and refuge.
 Through contributions from artists [Marwa Arsanios](http://www.mor-charpentier.com/artist/marwa-arsonios/), [Tania Bruguera](http://www.taniabruguera.com/cms/), [Banu Cennetoğlu](http://rodeo-gallery.com/artists/banu-cennetoglu/), and [Xaviera Simmons](https://davidcastillogallery.com/artist/xaviera-simmons/), Ulises will explore the poetics of migration and trouble our notions of origin and boundaries.

 Image: Xaviera Simmons, "On Sculpture #2," 2011.
 Chromogenic color print, 40 x 50 in.
-Edition of 3
+Edition of 3.
+Courtesy David Castillo Gallery